Pesticide sales in Alberta are regulated at all levels of distribution and sale to end-users including:

 Schedule 1 and 2 pesticides may only be sold to:

 - Bonafide farmers, ranchers, commercial greenhouse operators and market gardeners.*

-A document has been developed to assist vendors in determining who can purchase and use pesticides in Alberta.
+A document has been developed to assist vendors in determining the Federal Classification and Provincial Schedule of all registered pesticide and also includes who can purchase and use pesticides in Alberta.

 The following links will provide further information on sale of pesticides in Alberta: